Barry Pederson: Playing career

 Pederson began his junior hockey career playing for the Nanaimo Junior A Clippers.
-Moving up to the Victoria Cougars of the WHL, Pederson was then drafted in the first round (18th overall) by the Boston Bruins in the 1980 NHL Entry Draft.
+Moving up to the Victoria Cougars of the WHL, Pederson was then drafted in the first round (18th overall) by the Boston Bruins in the 1980 NHL entry draft.
 He would return for one more season in Victoria after being drafted, scoring 147 points in 55 games, and another five points in a nine-game stint in Boston.

 He broke into the NHL in the 1981–82 season, setting Bruin rookie records for goals (44, which still stands) and points (92) and finishing runner-up to Dale Hawerchuk for the Calder Memorial Trophy as the league's top rookie.
 Included in his 92 points was a seven-point effort against the Hartford Whalers which also remains a Bruin rookie record.
 Pederson and star winger Rick Middleton had instant chemistry, and would be one of the league's most dangerous duos for several seasons.

 In 1982–83, he finished with 46 goals and 107 points.
 He led the Bruins in assists and points, and finished fifth in league scoring (the only player in the top eight not to eventually make the Hockey Hall of Fame).
-In the playoffs, he would take his game to another level, as he and Middleton wreaked havoc combining for 65 points in just 17 games before losing out to New York Islanders in the conference finals.
+In the playoffs, he would take his game to another level, as he and Middleton wreaked havoc combining for 65 points in just 17 games before losing out to New York Islanders in the Conference Final.
 Pederson finished third in playoff goals and points despite not reaching the finals.

 Pederson continued his exploits in 1983–84, posting 39 goals and 77 assists for 116 points.
 His assist and point totals again led the Bruins, and his point total placed him sixth in the NHL.
 His 77 assists were third in the league behind only Wayne Gretzky and Paul Coffey.
 He played in his second consecutive NHL All-Star Game, and was selected to represent Canada at the 1984 Canada Cup tournament that summer.